nicholasgriffintn/fosdem-pwa/README.md

 ## Features

-- [ ] Homepage with links to the schedule tracks Keynotes, Main tracks, Developer rooms, Lightning talks, and Other events
+- [x] Homepage with links to the schedule tracks Keynotes, Main tracks, Developer rooms, Lightning talks, and Other events
-- [ ] A page for each tack with a list of events
+- [x] A page for each track with a list of events
-- [ ] A page for each event with the event details
+- [x] A page for each event with the event details
-    - [ ] Should link to the speaker page
-    - [ ] Should link to the room page
+- [ ] Automated guest sign in (without needing any details)
-    - [ ] Should link to the live content page
+- [ ] The ability to sign in with a previously generated guest sign in
-    - [ ] Should have bookmarking capabilities, stored locally and potentially with a sync to a remote server using an ID that the user can provide or generate
+- [ ] The ability to upgrade a guest sign in to a full account, and sign in with that instead
-- [ ] A page for each speaker with the speaker details
+- [ ] A page for the user profile, with a generated pass for the event
+- [x] The ability to bookmark tracks and events
+- [ ] The ability to share tracks and events
+- [ ] The ability to share your bookmarks
-- [ ] A page for each room with the room details
+- [ ] A page to view your bookmarked tracks and events
 - [ ] A page for live content with embedded video streams
-- [ ] A page for the user profile, with a generated pass for the event
 - [ ] A search page

-- [ ] A page for creating or generating your user ID
-- [ ] A way to sign in with your user ID
+## Current Issues

+- [ ] PWA is currently caching the data from Remix, which holds the bookmarked events and doesn't get cleared until a hard refresh
+- [ ] API calls are not super efficient, and could be improved

 ## Contributing